Board of Directors

 Joey Landwehr

-Joey Landwehr is an award-winning actor, arts administrator, and arts advocate currently serving as Artistic Director for JCompany Youth Theatre (2006-present) and Artistic Director for the SAN DIEGO CENTER FOR JEWISH CULTURE.
 Joey moved to San Diego after being a professional actor and Director in New York City, working on and off Broadway, national tours, and regional theatre, and directing and soloing at Carnegie Hall.
-He received his MFA in acting and directing from The Ohio State University and has studied under such theatrical luminaries as Marcel Marceau, Patti LuPone, F. Murray Abraham, and Twila Tharpe and has had the great privilege of working with such greats as Ben Vereen, Phyllis Diller, Sam Harris, Harvey, Fierstein, Cyndi Lauper, and Howard Keel.
-Joey has worked in all media of entertainment and is a proud member of the Actors' Equity Association (AEA), the Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA), the Director's Guild of America (DGA), and Americans for the Arts (AFTA).
+He received his MFA in acting and directing from The Ohio State University and studied under theatrical luminaries such as Marcel Marceau, Patti LuPone, and Twila Tharp.
+He is a proud member of the Actors' Equity Association (AEA), the Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA), the Director's Guild of America (DGA), and Americans for the Arts (AFTA).

 Valentina Lunati